RogerDanielSS/DIGITAL_WRITE_BOARD/doc/git_work_flow.md

 - for new features, name the branch with "feat/<descriptive_name_of_what_the_branch_do>"

-- for new fixes, name the branch with "fix/name_of_the_branch"
+- for new fixes, name the branch with "fix/<descriptive_name_of_what_the_branch_do>"

-- for new fixes, name the branch with "fix/name_of_the_branch"
+- for new refactorations, name the branch with "refactor/<descriptive_name_of_what_the_branch_do>"

+### work flow

+A new branch must be created for any job, this will keep the main the most stable version of the code.
+Once the job is done, we must follow the steps:

+1 - update main
+commands:
+  1.1 -> change to main
+      git checkout main
+  1.2 -> update main
+      git pull

+2 - update your branch with main
+  2.1 -> return to the branch you are working on
+      git checkout <branch_name>
+  2.2 -> update the branch code with main in order to avoid code conflicts
+      git merge main

+3 - open a PR (Pull Resquest) to main